Tayside Meal Mobs

-The Tayside Meal Mobs were episodes of civil unrest caused by the poverty of the people of Dundee in 1772 and 1773.
+The Tayside Meal Mobs were episodes of civil unrest caused by the poverty of the people of Dundee and Perth, Scotland, in 1772 and 1773.

 Background

 The riots were sparked from a series of events fuelled by the "spirit of overtrading" from the 1760s culminating in the collapse of Douglas, Heron & Company in 1772 and other small banks, whose activities led to the bankruptcy and/or ruin of multiple Scottish landlords which in turn led to widespread poverty amongst the population.
 The collapse of the Scottish linen industry from 1769 to 1772 chiefly affected Perthshire, Fife and Angus.
 A 30% drop in production caused a wave of unemployment and ensuing poverty.

 The drop in price of linen, 25% reduced between 1769 and 1772, further compounded the problems.

 The Riots

-Public riots began in the summer of 1772, with desperate workers blocking transport of grain out of the harbour and raiding warehouses in Dundee in order to feed their families.
-Riots also took place in Perth with local leaders including Blair Flight, a weaver, and Malcolm Cameron, a brewer.
+Public riots began in the winter of 1772, with desperate workers blocking transport of grain out of the harbour and raiding warehouses in Dundee in order to feed their families.
+Riots also took place in Perth.

 Further riots took place throughout Scotland, including Arbroath, Montrose and Glasgow through the 1770s.